toby1984/LittleFuzz/README.md

 ## LittleFuzz

-A tiny reflection-based fuzzer written in Java, perfect for unit-testing.
+A tiny (no external dependencies) reflection-based fuzzer written in Java, perfect for unit-testing.
 Its purpose is to assign random values to object properties (out of the box, methods and fields are supported) using customizable value generation and property discovery strategies.

 ### Requirements (using)